milesburton/rtsp-licence-plate-reader/README.md

-# 🎥 RTSP License Plate Reader
+# 🎥 RTSP Licence Plate Reader

-A real-time license plate detection system that processes RTSP video streams to identify vehicles and their license plates.
+A real-time licence plate detection system that processes RTSP video streams to identify vehicles and their licence plates.
 This application was developed with assistance from Anthropic's Claude AI.

 ## ✨ Features

 - Real-time RTSP stream processing
-- GPU-accelerated vehicle and person detection
+- Vehicle and person detection
-- License plate OCR with confidence scoring
+- Licence plate OCR with confidence scoring
 - Support for UK, US, and EU plate formats
 - Person detection with visual tracking
 - Debug mode with visual output